energysistem/manuals/42496- Tower CT1/en/01-Introduction.md

 ## Introduction

-*	Thank you for your trust in us and for buying the new Energy Music Box CT1 Bluetooth.
+*	Thank you for your trust in us and for buying the new Energy Tower CT1 Bluetooth.
 We hope you enjoy it.

 *	Tower sound system with Bluetooth® wireless connection and 60 W RMS output power.
 Listen your favourite songs through USB host and SD/SDHC cards, tune the FM radio.
 With alarm clock function.